 Can I use a Nintendo Switch Pro Controller with Xbox Cloud Gaming (xCloud)?

 You sure can.
 Microsoft has gone to great lengths to make its Xbox Cloud Gaming (xCloud) service available for many accessories and devices.
 So if you have xCloud and have upgraded your device to iOS 16 beta, you can play any games that are compatible with controllers.

 Ready Player 1

-With iOS 16 on your iPhone or iPad, you can finally start playing iOS games using a Nintendo Switch Pro Controller.
-Just remember to consider the risks and backup your device before making the switch to be safe.
+The Nintendo Switch Pro Controller offers a comfortable, ergonomic grip and all of the standard joysticks and buttons you need for playing any games on iPhone or iPad.
+Thankfully, with iOS 16, you can finally start playing iOS games using a Nintendo Switch Pro Controller for this improved experience.
+Just remember to consider the risks of installing this beta and backup your device before making the switch to be safe.